 From all indications and research, chia works just as well as fish oil when it comes to lowering levels of triglycerides and LDL cholesterol, while raising beneficial HDL cholesterol.
 Another study found that chia consumption not only raised HDL cholesterol levels, but also effectively improved the overall omega-3 to omega-6 ratio.

 Conventional medicine is finally recognizing the role of inflammation in causing cardiovascular disease, and drugs are being promoted as the answer.
-Statins, traditionally used to lower cholesterol, can lower CRP in the body.
+Statins, traditionally used to lower cholesterol, can lower C-reactive protein (CRP) in the body.
 Some doctors even feel that the best way to prevent heart disease is to prescribe broad-spectrum antibiotics to knock out any infections and their resulting inflammation.
 The media has hailed this as a breakthrough and a sure-fire method to rid society of heart disease.
 But these approaches treat the symptom and not the cause.
 Unless it is absolutely necessary, I can’t see why anyone would want to take any drug for a lifetime.

 Indeed, the study showed that Crestor use reduced CRP levels by 37 percent during the 2-year study period.
 But the study did not address the findings of other studies on the dangers of statins.
 I’ve written about these dangers on several occasions.
 Probably the most serious side effect is nerve degeneration, and I have no doubt that disruption of cholesterol production with statins can lead to a variety of neurological problems, including senility, depression, Parkinson’s disease, and even ALS (amyotrophic lateral sclerosis or Lou Gehrig’s disease).